-A display that highlights the importance of the Vietnamese community’s role in the South Australian and will emphasise the importance of Vietnamese vegetable and flower production.
+A display that highlights the importance of the Vietnamese community’s role in South Australia and will emphasise the importance of Vietnamese vegetable production.

-There are also plans for Vietnamese cooking demonstrations, interpretive signage that tells the story of Vietnamese farmers’ involvement in horticulture since 1983 and a special event on the Goyder stage with the Governor.
+There are also plans for Vietnamese cooking demonstrations, interpretive signage that tells the story of Vietnamese farmers’ involvement in horticulture since 1983 and their journey to South Australia.